haagy47/Lessons-Learned/README.md

-# Lessons-Learned
-> Things I have learned at Bloc.io
+# Things I've learned at Bloc.io

 1. The command line
 2. Git and GitHub
-3. HTML/CSS
-4. Popular CSS Frameworks
+3. Basic HTML and CSS